bparanj/coding-skill/_posts/2019-08-08-how-to-practice-coding-problems.md

 ---
 layout: post
 title: How to Practice Coding Problems
 excerpt: Once you acquire the basic concepts, it is time to apply the concept to solve a problem.
 This is a challenging step in solving the problem.
-You will see the right way to go about tacking coding interview problems.
+You will see the right way to go about tackling coding interview problems.
 ---

 ## Applying the Concepts